ConstructionPlacements

 24. Bridge Data Centres (BDC) (Singapore/Malaysia) – Hyperscale Builder-Operator in SE Asia

-Speed Advantage: BDC boasts delivery timelines as short as 8 months for full data center builds while claiming up to 30% lower CAPEX than industry average.
+Speed Advantage: BDC boasts delivery timelines as short as 8 months for full data center builds—among the fastest in APAC—while claiming up to 30% lower CAPEX than the industry average.
+Its MY06 data center in Johor achieves an average PUE of 1.21.

 25. Princeton Digital Group (PDG) (Singapore) – Pan-Asia Hyperscale Data Center Developer